MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 ### Users

-- **If a user has both clients installed:** Only new Teams will work after the end of availability, and we'll attempt to uninstall the classic Teams client.
+- **If a user has both clients installed:** Only new Teams will work after the end of availability, and we'll attempt to uninstall the classic Teams client as per  XXX
 - **If only the new Teams client is installed:** There won’t be any difference.
 - **If a user can’t install the new Teams client due to a reason outlined in the previous table, such as unsupported OS (including Win 10 LTSC):** These users will be allowed to use classic Teams until June 30, 2024 to allow for updating operating system to modifying permissions etc. After June 30 2024, classic Teams won't work.

 ### Admins

 - **The system requirements for the new Teams client:** [Prerequisites](new-teams-deploy-using-policies.md#prerequisites).
-- **When will admins see the new Teams Only policy in their tenant:** [Upgrade to the new Teams using policies](new-teams-deploy-using-policies.md).
+- **When will admins see the new Teams Only policy in their tenant:** This is available in the Teams admin center now.
+Please see [Upgrade to the new Teams using policies](new-teams-deploy-using-policies.md).
-- **What will happen with the update policies:** The update policies may still appear, but they won’t be functional after the end of availability.
+- **What will happen with the update policies:** The update policies may still appear, but they won’t be functional after March 31, 2024, except for VDI customers.
 - **When will classic Teams client stop being installed with M365 apps:** The installation of the classic Teams client will stop happening at the end of the availaibility period.
 - **Can I stop the classic Teams client from being uninstalled and what happens if a policy is set to prevent app uninstallation:** Yes, you can stop the classic Teams client from being uninstalled.
 If your configuration prevents uninstall, Microsoft won't attempt the uninstall again.
 You'll need to uninstall classic Teams after that point.
 - **Do I need to remove the old client:** Microsoft recommends that you remove the classic Teams client once a user is fully transitioned to new Teams.
 It's security best practice to not leave software that is no longer operational installed on a machine.
 Microsoft will attempt to remove the classic Teams client on your behalf, but if your configuration or policies are blocking or preventing this uninstall it's your responsibility to do this removal yourself.